mesinkasir/ili.nativeweb.org/content/blog/ricb.md

 ---
 title: "Revoke the Inter Cetera Bull"
-description: "Revoke the Inter Cetera Bull by Valerie Taliman"
+description: "Indian people are denied their rights today simply because they were not Christians at the time of European arrival."
+date: 1994-10-31
 image:
 show_post_list: false
 show_info: false
 show_contact_form: false
 permalink: /ricb/
+author: valerie-taliman
+tags:
+  - catholic
+  - christianity
 ---
-# Revoke the Inter Cetera Bull
+## Revoke the Inter Cetera Bull

 ### by Valerie Taliman